Go Viral vs vidIQ in 2026: Which Video Tool Is Better?

 Can You Use Both Go Viral and vidIQ?

-5. Publish and cross-post.
-Post the optimized video to YouTube, then cross-post to TikTok and Reels with platform-appropriate captions from Go Viral.
+5. Publish everywhere.
+YouTube first, then cross-post to TikTok and Reels with the captions Go Viral generated for each platform.

 The Verdict